TeamMood/teammood.github.com/_posts/2020-02-02-15-retrospective-tools-best-of-list-2020.md

 ## Retrospective tool \#2: Reetro

-Reetro is an online retrospective tool for remote agile teams.
+Reetro is an **online retrospective tool for remote agile teams**.
 It fosters collaboration and automates the retrospective process.

 ### Pricing